Beautiful Cook Islands Holidays

 Holiday Accommodation in the Cook Islands

-The majority of resorts in the Cook Islands host less than fifty guests at a time and so ensure a very intimate atmosphere.
-The charm of the islands is staying in one of the locally owned self-catering beach bungalows, luxury villas or holiday homes on Rarotonga or Aitutaki and these are ideal for both families and couples seeking an intimate holiday.
+The majority of accommodation in the Cook Islands host less than thirty guests at a time and so ensure a very intimate atmosphere.
+One of the unique charms of the Cook Islands is staying in one of the locally owned self-catering beach bungalows, luxury villas or holiday homes on Rarotonga or Aitutaki and these are ideal for both families and couples seeking an intimate holiday.

 For families, there are several large beach resorts on Rarotonga and with kids clubs, lots of activities, night entertainment and for these we have some very good package holidays.
 Rarotonga has good sightseeing, beautiful beaches and plenty of boutique shops selling crafts and independent restaurants.
 The largest resort on Aitutaki has less than 40 rooms so don't expect anything more than very laid back!
 Aitutaki boasts a stunning lagoon and is the place to head for a romantic holiday in the Cook Islands or your honeymoon.